You can find some great casual spots for coffee, tea, ice cream and chocolates in San Miguel:

 Thanks to local friends I found Miga Panaderia Artesanal at Sterling Dickinson #21 .
 It sits along a number of new neighborhood cafes and restaurants.
 It is a perfect spot to go on a weekend when the center of town can be crowded.
 They have a number of coffee, tea and other drinks and wonderful homemade pastries I loved the latte and the croissants that I purchased!
 I have been back two more times!!

-Nearby is the recently opened is Panalillo at Umaran 34.
+Recently opened is Panalillo at Umaran 34.
 This small cafe in the Hotel Naramu, features coffee drinks and great pastries.
 I suggest stopping in and sitting at one of the their tables in the small couryard of the hotel.
 I enjoyed the friendly staff!
+I just went back and enjoyed it again.

 La Ventana Cafe Organico de Chiapas, at Sollano 11, is good for coffee or tea.
 You can order from the window and head to the Jardin or go into the cafe through the side entrance.
 I always stop in to buy the local paper, the Antencion, on Fridays to see what is happening in town for the week.